push-eax/coffirc/README.md

 # coffirc
-A lightweight, minimalistic CLI IRC client in Java.
+A feature-incomplete Java IRC client that I wrote in 4 hours, supports one channel at a time, and is really horrendous.

+## Commands

+/connect <server> <port>
+/disconnect
+/join <channel> [<key>]
+/part
+/nick
+/list
+/quit